Updated: 4/18/2022 | April 18th, 2022

 Best places to stay in the Gothic Quarter

-- BUDGET: Kabul Party Hostel – Kabul is my favorite hostel in the city (and is tied for my favorite hostel in all of Europe).
-It’s a full-on party place, where they organize nightly events and pub crawls.
+• BUDGET: Kabul Party Hostel – Kabul is my favorite hostel in Barcelona.
+It’s a full-on party hostel, where they organize nightly events and pub crawls.
 Surprisingly, the dorms are clean and the beds are decent (the bunks do squeak a bit though).
 It’s super social and really easy to meet people here.

-- LUXURY: Serras – Comfort to the max, Serras offers soundproof rooms with balconies, a nightly turndown service, plus-sized rain showers, USB ports, international electrical outlets, and complimentary newspapers and bottled water.
-The rooftop restaurant run by a Michelin-starred chef is good too!
+• LUXURY: Serras – Comfort to the max!
+Serras offers soundproof rooms with balconies, nightly turndown service, rain showers, and complimentary newspapers and bottled water.
+The lobby is equally as opulent, there’s a pool, and the rooftop restaurant run by a Michelin-starred chef is good too!
+I think it’s the best non-chain luxury hotel in the area.

 Where to Stay for Luxury: Eixample

-If you like Gaudí, modern design, and high-end shopping, Eixample is where you should be hanging out while in Barcelona.
+If you like Gaudí, modern design, and high-end shopping, Eixample is where you should be hanging out.
 The elegant neighborhood, known for its 19th-century street-grid design, has avenues flanked by upscale restaurants, cafés, and boutiques.
-Many of Gaudí’s works can be found here too, including Casa Milà, Casa Batlló, and La Sagrada Familia (which is still not quite complete).
+Many of Gaudí’s works can be found here too, including Casa Milà, Casa Batlló, and La Sagrada Família (which is still not quite complete!).

 Best places to stay in Eixample